Khawajaa07/Movie-Management-System/README.md

 # Movie Management System

-This Python script provides a simple Movie Management System with functionalities for both users and admins.
+This Movie Management System with functionalities for both users and admins.
 The system manages movies, shows, and bookings using text files to store data.

 ## Features